rakshit234/Git-Practice/README.md

 # sorting_js
-Sorting By First Name and Last Name
+Sorting a list of full names by names and surnames.